 Today's pumps are similar to the styles of the past.
 The well-known designers' today have added their own individual twists.
 Making sure to design pump shoes that come in a wide range of different materials', and a good selection of heel heights.

-A Bit Of Punp Shoe Trivia - The Pump Shoe Has Literally Been Around For Centuries
+A Bit Of Pump Shoe Trivia - This Shoe Literally Has Been Around For Centuries

-The pump shoe is a true fashion classic, and has having been around for centuries.
-The name itself was first used in the early 1500s.
+The pump shoe is a true fashion classic and has has been around for centuries.
+The name itself was first used in the early 1500's.
 The very first pumps were when strapless shoes without heels that were worn by men.
 Today's fashion pump is firmly established as a woman's shoe.

 How Many Pairs Of Pumps Do You Have In Your Closet ?